 Why in the News?

-The Union Culture Ministry has successfully halted the auction of the sacred ‘Piprahwa’ Buddhist relics by Hong Kong.
+The Union Culture Ministry has successfully retrieved the sacred ‘Piprahwa’ Buddhist relics, which were set to be auctioned in Hong Kong.

 About the Piprahwa Relics:

-- The site is believed to be ancient Kapilavastu, the capital of the Shakya republic, where Prince Siddhartha (later the Buddha) lived before his renunciation.
+Historical Significance: Identified as ancient Kapilavastu, capital of the Shakya republic, where Prince Siddhartha (Buddha) lived before renunciation.

-- The British Crown claimed the relics under the Indian Treasure Trove Act of 1878.
+- The British Crown claimed the relics under the Indian Treasure Trove Act, 1878.

 Stupas with Buddha’s Relics: